ozgurgulerx/inference-journal/README.md

 > A story of revival and redemption — moving from “just using APIs” to truly understanding how tokens move through silicon.

+Along the way, I lean heavily on **NotebookLM** and **OpenAI DeepResearch** as research companions—summarizing papers, cross-checking claims, and helping design experiments and reading paths for this journal.

 ## What this repo is

 This is a **working lab notebook**, not a polished course.
 You’ll find: